 (2) A person must not take, or attempt to take, a vehicle or machine to which this regulation applies across a railway track that is Authority property on the level except under and in accordance with a permit granted by the Authority or by an authorised person.

-Modified penalty: a fine of $400.
+Modified penalty for this subregulation: a fine of $400.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (3) A permit may be granted for the purposes of subregulation (2) subject to such conditions and restrictions as the Authority or authorised person considers necessary to prevent damage being done to the railway.

 [Regulation 37 amended: Gazette 5 Nov 2013 p.
-4954-5.]
+4954-5; SL 2023/75 r.
+13.]

 38. Sewage etc.